2pisoftware/testrunner/README.txt

 codecept_debug($anyValueHere);

--- how do I stub global functions use a namespace as follows to add the override method to a different namespace
+-- how do I stub global functions use a namespace as follows to add the override method to a different namespace. see cmfive/system/tests/unit/WebTest.php
 --------------------------
 namespace WebTest {
 use \Codeception\Util\Stub;